koonliang/springboot-eks/README.md

 # Getting Started
-A small project to demo how to deploy springboot application onto AWS EKS.
+A small project to demo how to deploy springboot application onto AWS EKS, based on the article: https://medium.com/@javatechie/deploying-a-spring-boot-application-on-aws-eks-fdd7d075f034

 ### Prerequisite
 1. AWS account